GSA/digitalgov.gov/content/news/2021/10/2021-10-25-from-silicon-valley-to-govtech-how-a-data-scientist-turned-their-passion-for-helping-people-into-a-career-in-public-service.md

 ---
 date: 2021-10-25 13:33:00 -0500
 kicker: Careers
 title: "From Silicon Valley to GovTech: How a Data Scientist Turned Their Passion for Helping People Into a Career in Public Service"
-deck: deck
+deck:
-summary: Many opportunities are available for technologists to make an impact in public service.
-See how Avena Cheng, a data scientist at the Centers for Medicare and Medicaid Services (CMS), turned a passion for improving people's lives into a govtech career.
+summary: "Many opportunities are available for technologists to make an impact in public service.
+See how Avena Cheng, a data scientist at the Centers for Medicare and Medicaid Services (CMS), turned a passion for improving people&#39s lives into a govtech career."
 # See all topics at https://digital.gov/topics
 topics:
   - centers-for-medicare-and-medicaid-services